Monsler/raylib4j/README.md

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.

-This project include not only bindings themself, but native libraries too.
+this project include not only bindings themself, but native libraries too.

+Ready to learn?
+Jump to [code examples!](https://www.raylib.com/examples.html)

+---